Muaz-Hasan/node-microservices-starter/README.md

 # Node Express Microservices Backend

-A modern microservices backend built with Node.js, Express, and TypeScript using a monorepo structure.
+A modern microservices backend built with Node.js, Express, and TypeScript using a monorepo structure, using turbo as the build tool and pnpm as the package manager.

 ## Tech Stack